 Lastly, it is important to be willing to be where you are in your journey.
 This is not a race, there are no extra bonus points for finishing first.
 There is no competition, there isn’t a limited amount of spots available in Heaven, nor do the rest end up in Hell.
 Relax, you are safe to be where you are.

 First of all there is no Heaven or Hell, except for our own creation here in the physical.
-We are all meant to live in Heaven on Earth and this is a state of consciousness that becomes available to us when we do the inner work as discussed on this website and as I teach in the Tribe Mystery School.
+We are all meant to live in Heaven on Earth and this is a state of consciousness that becomes available to us when we do the inner work as discussed on this website and as I teach in the School of Inner Union.

 You cannot fake it until you make it into the Heaven on Earth (5D) frequency, you cannot pretend to be there when you are not.
 Even if you could convince others to believe this, you cannot truly convince yourself because your reality experience can ONLY reflect back to you what you have attained within.
 So, there is no real advantage to pretending to be somewhere where you are not and the only person that you are truly hurting by doing so – is yourself.